-Your applicant data will be viewed by the HR department after receipt of your application.
-Suitable applications are then forwarded internally to the heads of department for the respective open position.
-From here, the further process is determined.
-In principle, only those persons in the company have access to your data who require the information for the proper running of our application procedure.
+Your application data will be reviewed by the HR department after receipt of your application.
+Suitable applications are then forwarded internally to the department heads for the respective open position.
+The further procedure is then coordinated.
+In principle, only those persons in the company have access to your data who need this for the proper course of our application procedure.

 Where is the data processed?

-The data is exclusively processed by data centers in the Federal Republic of Germany.
+The data is processed exclusively in data centres in the Federal Republic of Germany.

-If sections or individual terms of this statement are not or no longer legal or correct, the content or validity of the other parts of this document remain unaffected by this fact.
+If sections or individual terms of this statement are not legal or correct, the content or validity of the other parts remain uninfluenced by this fact.